Motif Diversity in Human Liver ChIP-seq Data Using MAP-Elites: Methods

 \subsection{Motif Representation}

 Candidate motifs are represented as fixed-length position weight matrices (PWMs) over the DNA alphabet $\{A,C,G,T\}$.
 Each motif is a row-stochastic matrix $P \in \mathbb{R}^{L \times 4}$, where rows define categorical nucleotide distributions at each position, consistent with standard motif discovery practice and comparable to MEME outputs \cite{stormo2000Binding,2015MEMEsuite}.
 Initial motifs are sampled from a symmetric Dirichlet distribution, with $L$ fixed across experiments.
+Variation operators preserve validity via logit perturbations with row-wise softmax or additive noise with clip-and-renormalize, ensuring row-stochastic PWMs.